wstrange/dartdap/README.md

 * Improve conciseness / usability of API
 * Paged search
 * VLV Search
-* An LDIF parser would help for creating integration test data
+* An LDIF parser would be nice for creating integration test data
 * Do we need to implement flow control so the client does not overwhelm the server?